Red May Seattle

 "Thus, as much as so-called primitive accumulation posits a theory of the formation of the capitalist mode of production, albeit one predicated on a presupposed division between the diligent and the lazy, it turns this explanation toward the present in the form of a moral tale.
 The origin provides the present with a moral alibi, dividing the capitalist and the worker along the lines of the good and the bad."

 One could take this conclusion in multiple directions.
 Lately, I have followed Lordon and Citton in arguing that The Order and Connection of Ideology is the Same as the Order and Connection of Exploitation.
 Although in some sense such a point is posited against the methodological division of Lordon and Citton's different disciplinary emphases.
-One cannot separate structural conditions, the wage form, and myth, the stories and narratives of capitalist desire because they are always already intermingled.
+One cannot separate structural conditions, the wage form, and myth, the stories and narratives of capitalist desire, because they are always already intermingled.
 Striving, desire, is always already determined by both the economic relations and their "mythic" representation.
 Second, to end on a point that is less infraphilosophical and more practical, one could then think about the way in which capital to this day continues to tell stories about itself, and how these stories function as a condition of its reproduction.
 Part of this seems to be intertwinned with the problem of neoliberalism, which as much as it involved new spaces of market relations and a new conception of economic activity, it is also is the era in which capital becomes more thoroughly narrativized, or, to paraphrase Lordon, capital becomes not just our culture but our economy.